 - David Reichert (currently US congressman from Washington State, Reichert is best known for his pursuit and capture of the Green River Killer, and is still known in his local area simply as "The Sheriff")

 - Johnny Behan, county sheriff of Cochise County, Arizona (including the town of Tombstone) during the Gunfight at the OK Corral.
 He was a character in the Star Trek: The Original Series episode "Spectre of the Gun", which featured a recreation of the gunfight.

 - Joe Arpaio of Maricopa County, Arizona.
-Makes his prisoners wear pink underwear, sleep in tents, and eat spoiled bologna sandwiches, among other things.
+Makes his prisoners wear pink underwear, sleep in tents outdoors in the middle of summer (when temperatures routinely top 110F), and eat spoiled bologna sandwiches, among other things.
 Viewed as either a Cowboy Cop or a Corrupt Hick depending on how you feel about prisoner's rights.

 - Lending further weight to the latter characterization, Arpaio also has a well-documented history of using his deputies to harass and intimidate his political opponents and media critics.

 - His alleged mistreatment of racial minorities, particularly Latinos, has also been a subject of controversy.
 This has resulted in investigations by the federal government and has resulted in his office being forbidden to detain suspected illegal immigrants.

 - His birther allegations towards President Barack Obama have been widely criticised.